RETURN to Periodic Table

 Both versions of this structure feature a single bond, a double bond, and 6 di-electrons.
 They are exact mirror images of one another, and the traditional understanding of this in chemistry is that the actual structure is some form of average between these two structures.
 Since that is difficult to depict, we show both alternatives and we imagine the resulting average.

-In Sub-Quantum Chemistry, Lewis Dot Structure is extended in order to incorporate all of the quantum interactions between electrons, especially those of quantum spin.
-Spin Lewis Structure then allows us to depict a single symmetrical resonance state for ozone, and according to this new theory, it looks like this:
+If the Lewis Dot Structure is extended in order to incorporate the sub-quantum mechanical interactions between electrons, especially those related to spin, a single symmetrical resonance state for ozone might looks like this:

 RETURN to the Periodic Table